Challenges when linking and tracking test cases associated with specific regulatory compliance

 Tracking what test covers which requirement can be tricky, especially if you are using a QA solution that does not support requirements management.
 The UX can mandate more clicking than necessary as well, making you check cards for every requirement to quickly find test cases.
 This increases the odds of letting a regulatory demand slip past you.

 The straightforward answer here is creating a TMS workspace view that prioritises traceability.
 You should be able to see the requirement and tests covering it on the same screen.
 Ideally, you should be able to do that even when testing and requirements management happen in different tools.
-They are still integrated, so it is only right that you should have the information anyway.
+These elements remain interconnected – you should absolutely have this information at your disposal.
+Beyond basic operations, strong traceability (linking requirements to tests, executions, and defects) proves essential when regulators come knocking for those audit-ready matrices they expect.
+Pro tip: start by mapping just one critical requirement through its complete lifecycle – this small step often reveals surprising gaps in your documentation approach.

 All these strategies require using a proven tool, especially if regulatory compliance is not your especially.
 Look no further than aqua, an AI-powered test management solution used by 40+ banks and government agencies.
 The portfolio even includes BaFin, the German regulator for the IT side of traditional businesses.